When the Wind Blows (1930 film): Plot

-It is a windy spring night.
-A man tells Kennedy the cop that it is a fine night for a murder.
-Farina is frightened, but his mother still has to do laundry, so he is left at home to mind his baby brother in a ramshackle house with windows so weak that the wind blows through.
-A few doors down, Jackie is spanked by his father for refusing to do his homework; his little brother Wheezer is laughing at him.
-After being spanked, Jackie throws his school book out the window.
+On a windy spring night, a man tells Kennedy the Cop that it is a fine night for a murder.
+Farina is frightened and left at home to mind his baby brother in a ramshackle house with windows so weak that the wind blows through.
+A few doors down, Jackie is spanked by his father for refusing to finish his homework, with his little brother Wheezer laughing at him.
+Jackie throws his schoolbook out the window.

-Later, after he goes to bed, he overhears his parents saying what a great kid he is and how they want him to grow up and be successful.
-Jackie, touched by this sentiment, climbs out the window to retrieve his book.
-He tries to get back in but cannot open the window.
-As he is trying to get back in, he makes all sorts of noises, causing his parents to call for the police.
-Jackie runs to Farina's house, but he causes Farina more fear when he tries to get in the door.
-Jackie gets in, but Farina is so frightened that he is hiding, so Jackie leaves and heads to Chubby's house.
-Jackie tries to wake up Chubby by throwing something at his window, but he breaks the window, waking up Chubby and his parents.
-Jackie goes home and manages to get into Wheezer's room through another window, but Wheezer's dog, Pete, pushes Jackie back out again.
-Mary Ann next door also wakes up.
-Jackie manages to get into Mary Ann's room, but she throws him out as well.
-As he falls out of Mary Ann's window, he lands on a real burglar, knocking him out.
-Jackie is then considered a hero.
+From his bed, Jackie overhears his parents discussing that he is a great kid.
+Jackie is touched by this sentiment and climbs through the window to retrieve his book, but when he tries to return, he cannot open the window.
+His loud attempts startle his parents, who call the police.
+Jackie runs to Farina's house but frightens Farina when he tries to enter.
+Farina is so frightened into hiding, so Jackie heads to Chubby's house.
+Jackie tries to rouse Chubby by throwing something at his window, but he breaks the window, awakening Chubby and his parents.
+Jackie returns home and enters Wheezer's room through another window, but Wheezer's dog Pete pushes Jackie back out again.
+Next door, Mary Ann wakes up.
+Jackie enters her room, but she forces him to leave.
+As he falls from Mary Ann's window, he lands on a real burglar, knocking the burglar unconscious, and Jackie is considered a hero.